opencryptoki/opencryptoki/README.md

 - IBM CCA - requires IBM XCrypto CEX3C card (or higher) and the CEX3C host libraries and tools version 4.1 (or higher).

-- TPM     - requires a TPM, TPM tools, and TCG software stack.
+- TPM (**deprecated**) - requires a TPM, TPM tools, and TCG software stack.
+Supports TPM version 1.2 only.

 - SWToken - The software token uses OpenSSL version 1.1.1 or higher.